alliekreitman/alliekreitman.github.io/Research.md

 <br>

 # What I'm Currently Doing
-I have wrapped up my second year of medical school, and took my first board exam (USMLE step 1).
-Starting in the spring, I will begin my PhD in Dr. Alison Feder's lab at the University of Washington department of Genome Sciences.
+I have just begun my PhD in Dr. Alison Feder's lab at the University of Washington department of Genome Sciences.
+My work is in cancer evolution and intratumor heterogeneity focusing on clonal spatial reconstruction and growth heterogeneity.

 # Research Projects